 The Trust, which manages Leighton Hospital in Crewe, Victoria Infirmary in Northwich, and Elmhurst Intermediate Care Centre in Winsford, was established as an NHS Trust in April 1991 and became a Foundation Trust in April 2008.

-It employs nearly 5,000 members of staff, has around 540 hospital beds, and provides a range of services including emergency and elective care service, intermediate care and maternity services.
+It employs just over 5,000 members of staff, has around 540 hospital beds, and provides a range of services including emergency and elective care service, intermediate care and maternity services.

 The Trust is also part of Central Cheshire Integrated Care Partnership (CCICP), a local health partnership that provides a range of community health services for people across South Cheshire and Vale Royal.